Multiple system atrophy: Pathophysiology

 The defining pathologic feature of multiple system atrophy is the presence of inclusion bodies (known as glial cytoplasmic inclusions or Papp-Lantos bodies) consisting of alpha-synuclein in oligodendrocytes.
 In addition, neurons are lost in several regions of the nervous system, particularly in the basal ganglia, inferior olivary nuclei, cerebellum, pons, and spinal cord.
 Reactive astrocytes and microglia are prominent in damaged areas of the central nervous system, especially in regions with abundant oligodendroglial inclusions.
 Neuronal cytoplasmic inclusions also are present in MSA, although these are much less numerous than are oligodendroglial inclusions.
 Inclusions sometimes occur in the cell nucleus of neurons and oligodendrocytes.
 Outside of the central nervous system, alpha‐synuclein inclusions may be found in Schwann cells of cranial, spinal and autonomic nerves and in the enteric nervous system.

 The major proteinaceous component of glial and neuronal inclusions in MSA is alpha-synuclein that is phosphorylated at serine residue 129.
-Mutations in the gene for alpha-synuclein may play a role in the disease, and a variety of other potential genetic and environmental risk factors have been proposed.
 The conformation of alpha-synuclein in MSA is different from that of alpha-synuclein in Lewy bodies, indicative of variant proteopathic strains.
+In addition to variations in the gene for alpha-synuclein, a variety of other potential genetic and environmental risk factors have been proposed.

 The origin of the alpha-synuclein that forms inclusions in oligodendrocytes is uncertain.
 Compared to neurons, oligodendrocytes produce little or no alpha-synuclein themselves, suggesting that these cells take up the protein that is generated by neurons.
 For example, it has been proposed that the α-synuclein inclusions found in oligodendrocytes result from the pruning and engulfment of diseased axonal segments containing aggregated α-synuclein, i.e., of Lewy neurites.
 Research has shown that the strain of the protein generated by oligodendrocytes causes a more aggressive type of disease than does the Lewy body strain.
 The factors in oligodendrocytes that induce the formation of especially potent alpha-synuclein seeds are not known.

-In addition to the primary protein alpha-synuclein, glial cytoplasmic inclusions contain several other types of protein as well as lysosomes and peroxisomes.
+Along with the primary protein alpha-synuclein, glial cytoplasmic inclusions contain several other types of protein as well as lysosomes and peroxisomes.
 Tau proteins (the main components of neurofibrillary tangles) have been found in some glial cytoplasmic inclusions.